Just as the new Metzeler Karoo 4 is released I finally get around to sharing my experience with the Karoo 3.

 Whilst the majority of my riding with these tyres has been on sealed roads, I’ve also enjoyed a decent amount of gravel and dirt.
 The gravel was mostly faster free-flowing roads and tracks around Spain’s Costa Blanca, while the dirt I experienced was during the Galician TET, which was often damp, muddy, narrow forrest trails and roads.

-The front was the weaker tyre.
-It was still good, but faster riders than me notice it wasn’t to slide out more turns.
-It perhaps wasn’t as precise as the best out there, but really I didn’t have problems.
+The front was the weaker tyre here.
+It was still good, but faster riders will notice it want to wash out more turns.
+It’s definitely not as precise as the best out there, but really I didn’t have problems in terrain I was riding.

 On hard packed dirt the tyres were great.
 No issues at all.
 I was happily climbing rutted hills and over rocks and tree roots.
 Softer dirt was also fine, the tyres grip well to a point, but when it gets too loose they lack the bite of a more purposeful tyre.
 As for mud, well is any tyre really great?